rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/smartnotes/README.md

 [ ] Poster with intermediate versions shown.

-[ ] Review VM and see if clarity can be improved.

 [ ] Rename ast to tree?

-[ ] Lists can be repeaded and xs refers to last match?
+[ ] Lists can be repeated and xs refers to last match?

     echo 'G{x=[.:xs]*}' | python rlmeta.py